 Backpacker tax: If it were never broke, why try to fix it?

-The federal government has announced it will delay the start of the so-called backpacker tax by six months.
+The federal government will delay the start of the so-called backpacker tax by six months

 The delay has been welcomed by the tourism sector and farmers, who rely on backpackers as a relatively cheap source of labour, especially in the crucial harvest season.

 But change to the status quo is unnecessary.
 The furore appears to be based on a misunderstanding of Australia's residency rules and how they presently apply to backpackers.
 Enforcement appears to have been the real problem, not the law itself.

 In last year's Budget (2015-16), then-treasurer Joe Hockey proposed to "change" the tax residency rules to treat temporary working holiday makers as non-residents (foreign residents) for income tax purposes, regardless of how long they are here.
 The change meant the non-resident tax rate of 32.5% would apply immediately to any earnings, with no tax-free threshold.

 Last year's Budget papers stated: "… a working holiday-maker can be treated as a resident for tax purposes if they satisfy the tax residency rules, typically that they are in Australia for more than six months".

 This seems to represent a misunderstanding of one of the residency rules.
 At best, this can be explained as summarising gone too far.

 To be a resident of Australia, a person must satisfy one of the residency tests.
 In brief they are: (i) an ordinarily resides test (ii) a domicile test and (iii) a 183-day presence test.